Sciatica: Deep gluteal syndrome

 Deep gluteal syndrome is non-discogenic, extrapelvic sciatic nerve entrapment in the deep gluteal space.
 Piriformis syndrome was once the traditional model of sciatic nerve entrapment in this anatomic region.
 The understanding of non-discogenic sciatic nerve entrapment has changed significantly with improved knowledge of posterior hip anatomy, nerve kinematics, and advances in endoscopic techniques to explore the sciatic nerve.
 There are now many known causes of sciatic nerve entrapment, such as fibrous bands restricting nerve mobility, that are unrelated to the piriformis in the deep gluteal space.
 Deep gluteal syndrome was created as an improved classification for the many distinct causes of sciatic nerve entrapment in this anatomic region.
 Piriformis syndrome is now considered one of many causes of deep gluteal syndrome.

 Endometriosis

 Sciatic endometriosis, also called catamenial or cyclical sciatica, is a sciatica whose cause is endometriosis.
 Its incidence is unknown.
 Diagnosis is usually made by an MRI or CT-myelography.

 Pregnancy

-Sciatica may also occur during pregnancy, especially during later stages, as a result of the weight of the fetus pressing on the sciatic nerve during sitting or during leg spasms.
+Sciatica may also occur during pregnancy, particularly in the later stages, as a result of the weight of the fetus pressing on the sciatic nerve during sitting or during leg spasms.
 While most cases do not directly harm the woman or the fetus, indirect harm may come from the numbing effect on the legs, which can cause loss of balance and falls.
 There is no standard treatment for pregnancy-induced sciatica.